Skip to content

 • Difficult to manage and supervise remote teams

 This is the most radical of the four types of hybrid work models.
 The distributed work environment functions without a physical office for employees.
 Here employees can choose to work from anywhere, but they do not have the option of going to the office.
 Instead, they can work from home or meet up at cafes.
-The purpose of this hybrid work model is to cut down on facility costs and rent by providing the freedom for employees to work from anywhere.
-It is primarily seen in small companies and start-ups with less complexity in terms of collaboration.

 The pros of the distributed hybrid work model: